davidbrowne/dsga/DOCUMENTATION.md

 * ```all()```
 * ```logicalNot()``` - can't use keyword ```not()``` as a function name in ```c++```, so using ```logicalNot()```

 Functions from the [GLSL spec](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) not mentioned here were not implemented.
-It likely had to do with rendering or textures or something that is not related to the vector and matrix geometric uses that this library aims for.
+The unimplemented functions likely had to do with rendering or textures or something that is not related to the vector and matrix geometric uses that this library aims for.

 ## Matrix